glassroom/heinsen_attention/README.md

 Our implementation is a _proof of concept_.
 For simplicity and expediency, we limit it in two significant ways:

 1. As in our toy example, we restrict values ($V$) to positive numbers, to avoid dealing with complex floating-point numbers, which incur greater overhead and presently are more cumbersome to manipulate than real floating-point numbers.
-In practice, we have found this isn't an issue.
+In practice, we have found this isn't an issue: We work with the logarithm of attention, which is in the same space as $\log V$.

 2. When computing autoregressive attention in parallel over all tokens in a sequence, we first compute all latent states with two parallel scans (`logcumsumexp`'s), keeping all latent states simultaneously in memory as intermediate values, and then reduce them, which is memory-inefficient but easier to write than a memory-efficient implementation.
 In practice, this impacts the amount of memory required for training.